-2.0.1 Message structure
+2.1 Message structure

-Messages are given a fixed structure to make processing simpler.
-Each JSON message holds an author field, being the sender's ID; a message ID to prevent replay attacks and associate related messages; and an action, which at a high level dictates how each client should process the message.
+Each JSON message holds an author field, being the sender's ID; a message ID to associate related messages; a timestamp to prevent replay attacks; and an action, which at a high level dictates how each client should process the message.

-The action more specifically is one of ANNOUNCE, DISCONNECT, KEEPALIVE, RANDOM, PROOF, and ACT.
+The "action" is one of ANNOUNCE, DISCONNECT, KEEPALIVE, RANDOM, PROOF, and ACT.
 The first three of these are used for managing the network by ensuring peers are aware of each other and know the state of the network.
+ANNOUNCE is transmitted upon a player joining to ensure the new player is aware of all other players.
+The ANNOUNCE message contains the player's encryption keys and the player's ID.

 RANDOM and PROOF are designated to be used by sub-protocols defined later on.
 ACT is used by players to submit actions for their turn during gameplay.

 Each message is also signed to verify the author.
 This is a standard application of RSA.
-A hash of the message is taken, then encrypted with the private key.
+A SHA-3 hash of the message is taken, then encrypted with the private key.
 This can be verified with the public key.

 Players trust RSA keys on a trust-on-first-use (TOFU) basis.
-TOFU is the same protocol as used by Gemini [25].
+TOFU is the same protocol as used by Gemini [24].
 The main issue with TOFU is that if a malicious party intercepts the first communication, they may substitute the RSA credentials transmitted by the intended party, resulting in a man-in-the-middle attack.

-2.1 Paillier cryptosystem
+2.2 Paillier cryptosystem